Sam Mikulak: 2019: Sixth national title

 In February, Mikulak placed first on floor and horizontal bars, and second on parallel bars and all-around at the 2019 Winter Cup.

 In March, Mikulak placed second in the all-around at the 2019 American Cup, an FIG All-Around World Cup event, just 0.001 of a point behind fellow American and the event's two-time defending champion Yul Moldauer.

-In April, Mikulak competed at the 2019 FIG All-Around World Cup in Tokyo, Japan, an individual all-around only event in which he was the defending bronze medalist.
+In April, Mikulak competed at the 2019 FIG All-Around World Cup in Tokyo, Japan, an individual all-around-only event in which he was the defending bronze medalist.
 He went on to win the all-around gold medal with a score of 86.599 ahead of the defending gold and silver medalists from Japan— Kenzō Shirai (82.964), who won the bronze medal while still recovering from injury, and Wataru Tanigawa (85.665), who successfully defended his silver medal.

 In August, Mikulak competed at the 2019 U.S. National Championships.
-He won his record-breaking sixth all-around title, as well as gold medals on floor exercise, pommel horse, parallel bars, and high bar.
+He won his record-breaking sixth all-around title, as well as gold medals on floor exercise, pommel horse, parallel bars, and horizontal bar.
 His margin of victory in the all-around was the largest of any of his national titles.

 In Summer 2020, Mikulak announced he was in his final full year of competition, culminating, he hopes, with representing the United States at the 2021 Summer Olympic Games in Tokyo.

 2020

-At the 2020 Winter Cup in Las Vegas, Nevada, Mikulak finished first in all-around and parallel bars, second on floor and high bar and third on pommel horse.
+At the 2020 Winter Cup in Las Vegas, Nevada, Mikulak finished first in all-around and parallel bars, second on floor and horizontal bar, and third on pommel horse.